Welcome to Ovoka

 Needless to say, they fixed the foundation.
 With all the work that went into repairing the basement and beefing up the exterior walls, Karen decided to make the basement usable and finished it out.
 She put in an at-home movie theater that she said she ended up loving!

 Ovoka is a beautiful farmhouse, but there’s more to the property than the house.
 The farm itself raises cattle (you can see their website here with more gorgeous photos of the farm!); a mix of Angus and Wagyu.
 There is quite a production going on with hundreds of acres in sustainable farming practices.
 If you have ever tried Wagyu, you know how excellent this premium beef is.

 Karen didn’t grow up aspiring to be a farmer.
-In fact, she was an attorney in Chicago before she and her ex-husband purchased Ovoka.
+In fact, she was an attorney in Chicago before she purchased Ovoka.
 She told me she only wished she’d known how much she would love farming so she could have started it 30 years sooner!

 Karen bottle fed many of her cattle and decided to keep a few as pets, but she raises the great majority for beef production.
 She also has some miniature horses (she said they serve absolutely no purpose other than to make her happy!) and chickens (for the fresh eggs).

 Tucked away to the side of the house in between some gorgeously tall boxwoods and fields of cattle is a saltwater pool.

 This pool and its surroundings belong in a magazine.
 It’s a dream.
 There’s an outdoor kitchen and game area with a television, a hot tub, plenty of places to sit, you name it.